4.50.1 Campaign Development Process

 1. The mission of RICB is to ensure the enforcement selection process is an equitable and fair process to all taxpayers under Policy Statement 1-236, Fairness and Integrity in the Enforcement Selection.
 RICB will only approve work using criteria based on tax laws and treasury regulations and not on organization names or their policy positions.
 The goal of RICB is to ensure that the criteria used for workload selection promotes public confidence that tax laws are being applied impartially.

 2. The RICB seeks to develop repeatable risk identification methods for integration into ongoing workload identification processes.
-These efforts might be administered within Compliance Planning and Analytics (CP&A) or by other units in LB&I, including the PAs.
+These efforts might be administered within CP&A or by other units in LB&I, including the PAs.
 The RICB plays a role throughout the enforcement process, not only in the development of a campaign filter but also in monitoring their effectiveness, proposing changes or retiring the campaign filter.

 3. In carrying out its role, the RICB reviews requests for new filters and rules to develop campaigns.
 The RICB makes recommendations to the PAs whether and how to proceed with, modify, or terminate filters.
 Only after the RICB approves a filter can return data information be shared with the PA.